Memel06/revbus/README.md

 # Revbus

-Revbus is a fast, embeddable, and extensible event bus designed for real-time systems, microservices, and serverless applications, built in **Rust**.
+Revbus is a low-dependency, lightweight and performant event bus with replay and fan-out, built in **Rust**.